This website provides information for general purposes only.Read our full disclaimer

 2. Not all funds accept US investors.
 FATCA compliance requirements cause some Portuguese fund managers and banks to decline American clients.

-5. Additional annual US reporting includes FBAR (FinCEN Form 114), Form 8938 (FATCA), and Form 8621 (PFIC) — adding $2,500-$5,000 per year in specialised tax preparation costs.
+5. Additional annual US reporting may include FBAR (FinCEN Form 114), Form 8938 (FATCA), and Form 8621 (PFIC), with specialist tax-preparation costs that should be quoted before subscription.

 1